In 1984 Sierra On-Line with Roberta Williams partnered up with the Walt Disney studios to do a few educational titles.

 Donald Duck’s Playground also written by Al Lowe and released for the Commodore 64 in 1984.
-The game won several awards from educational software magazines as best educational game of the year.
+The game won several awards from educational software magazines as the best educational game of the year.

 The game teaches many small lessons throughout; like when Donald looks left and right before crossing the rails – and when the cash desk either wants the exact money or you need to take out the change correctly.

-The game was ported to Sierra’s AGI interpreter for release on the Apple II, IBM/PC compatibles, Amiga, Atari ST and TRS-80 CoCo in 1986.
+The game was ported to Sierra’s AGI interpreter for release on the Apple II, IBM/PC compatibles, Amiga, Atari ST, and TRS-80 CoCo in 1986.

 Top row: The original releases for the Commodore 64, all released in 1984.